epatyukova/goldilocks/README.md

 ## Related research

-Performing high-throughput calculations requires the appropriate choice of calculation parameters.
-For Quantum Espresso single-point self-consistent field calculations, this includes selection of a suitable k-mesh, cutoff values for energy and density, suitable pseudo-potentials, a suitable smearing method, and the corresponding degauss value.
+Performing high-throughput calculations requires an appropriate choice of calculation parameters.
+For Quantum Espresso single-point self-consistent field energy calculations, this includes selection of a suitable k-mesh, cutoff values for energy and density, suitable pseudo-potentials, a suitable smearing method, and the corresponding degauss value.
 In some cases, this also includes a suitable functional choice depending on the property that needs to be calculated and the system.

 Choosing the right parameters is crucial for achieving accurate results while optimizing computational resources, as improper settings can lead to convergence issues or excessive computation times.
 Automating this process may help with energy efficiency, accuracy of the calculations, and lower the entry barrier to the field for users.